mikeyang01/Flappy-bird-game/README.md

-A Simple and basic Android game looks like Flappy bird
+A simple Android game looks like Flappy bird